 Richard Wanzer personally over-saw the establishment of the Great Portland Street business in London, England and between 1867 and 1871 he personally took charge of the London office.

 Between 1871 and 1873 Richard endlessly travelled the globe winning award after award with his fabulous machines and drumming up business from Istanbul to Alaska.

-While in London Richard Wanzer invested £40,000 (millions today) in the Wanzer smokeless Lamp Company.
+While in London Richard Wanzer invested £40,000 (probably a million today) in the Wanzer smokeless Lamp Company.
 The use of a small hidden fan negated the need for a chimney and made for a smokeless, clean burn of the lamp.
 However I am going to stick to my sewing machines.
-Richard Wanzer also personally attended and promoted his machines at exhibitions and events.
+Richard Wanzer also personally attended and promoted his machines at exhibitions and events around Europe.